 Training, qualifications & experience

-Continual Professional Development certificates in areas such as Mindfulness, Obsessive Compulsive Disorders, Hoarding Disorders, Suicide, Abuse, Trauma, Dissociation, Attachment Theory, Vicarious Trauma, Erotic Transference, Personality Disorders, Eating Disorders, Drama Therapy, loss and bereavement, Shame, Transpersonal Psychology, working with the Inner Child and working with shame.
+Continual Professional Development certificates in areas such as Mindfulness, Obsessive Compulsive Disorders, Hoarding Disorders, Suicide, Abuse, Trauma, Dissociation, Attachment Theory, Vicarious Trauma, Erotic Transference, Personality Disorders, Eating Disorders, Drama Therapy, loss and bereavement, working with Shame, Transpersonal Psychology, working with the Inner Child, and Relational Trauma Therapy.

-As a Counsellor, I'm an experienced practitioner having worked primarily in a major NHS Essex hospital with adults for a national cancer charity for over 5 years.
-I have worked as a schools Counsellor and more recently another regional cancer charity alongside private practice.
-My role within the NHS has included co-facilitating courses in communication skills and Mindfulness, supervising clinical nurse specialists and providing support for front-line staff and inpatients through the COVID-19 pandemic.
+As a Counsellor, I'm an experienced practitioner having worked primarily in a major NHS Essex hospital with adults for a national cancer charity for over 7 years.
+I have worked as a schools Counsellor and with a regional cancer charity alongside private practice.
+My role within the NHS has included co-facilitating courses in Challenging Communication and Mindfulness, supervising clinical nurse specialists and providing support for front-line staff and inpatients through the COVID-19 pandemic.

 I work with others through issues around bereavement, loss, mental health, self harming behaviours, depression, PND, anxiety, work related stress, loss of purpose/goals and direction in life, sexual issues, sexual identity, trauma, physical/emotional and sexual abuse, childhood issues, relationships, cancer and life limiting illness.